 Injury, illness, and age can make daily activities challenging.
 The things you may have taken for granted might become harder to do as you get older.
-As a caregiver, you might be worried about your loved one continuing to stay in their home — they may need just a little more support with things around the house to allow them to live and age independently.
+As a caregiver, you might worry about your loved one continuing to stay in their home.
+They may need just a little more help around the house so they can live and age independently.

-Needing help is a normal part of life, yet many people don’t want to ask for it — or don’t even know that they can ask for it.
+Needing help is normal, yet many people don’t want to ask for it.
+Or they don’t even know that they can ask for it.

 At VNS Health, our home health aides are here to fill those gaps.
 Home health aides can help you or a loved one with day-to-day tasks and offer companionship.
-They provide personal care, assistance with meals and feeding and other tasks that mean your loved one can stay safe at home — while giving you peace of mind.
+They provide personal care and help with meals and other tasks so your loved one can stay safe at home — while giving you peace of mind.

 Who Needs Personal Care Services?

-If you or a loved one is struggling with everyday tasks like cooking, dressing, or bathing, personal care services from a home health aide may be what you need.
-If you are worried about your loved one being on their own — but don’t need or want to move them to a nursing facility — home health aides can offer that much-needed support.
+If you or a loved one struggles with tasks like cooking, dressing, or bathing, personal care services from a home health aide may be what you need.
+If you worry about your loved one being on their own — but don’t need or want to move them to a nursing facility — home health aides can offer much-needed support.

 However, home health aides cannot provide medical or skilled nursing care.
-For example, a home health aide can remind you to take your medications on schedule, but they cannot give you or administer those medications.
+For example, a home health aide can remind you to take your medications on schedule, but they can’t administer the medications.

-A home health aide might be the only support your loved one needs, or they might be part of a larger care team that includes medical help.
+A home health aide might be the only support your loved one needs.
+Or the aide might be part of a larger care team that includes medical help.
 Rest assured that all VNS Health home health aides work under a nurse’s supervision.
-If you have questions about what kind of support your loved one might need at home, don’t hesitate to contact us.
+If you have questions about what kind of support your loved one needs, don’t hesitate to contact us.

 What Services Can Home Health Aides Provide